hanabi/hanabi.github.io/misc/Convention_Changes.md

   * If it is a small, non-controversal change, then it might make sense to immediately implement it.
   * Otherwise, we would typically wait a week or two so that everyone has time to chime in.
   * If there is a good amount of consensus about a move, then this will shorten the amount of time that it is in consideration for.
+* A good amount of time to wait for a sizable change is 2 weeks.

 <br />